Blog

 DREAM Study finds developmental relationships propel learning, motivation

-The COVID‑19 pandemic has disrupted so many aspects of life, and educators have experienced unprecedented challenges.
+The COVID‑19 pandemic disrupted so many aspects of life, and educators experienced unprecedented challenges.

 Districts, administrators, and teachers had to scramble to reinvent themselves to offer virtual and hybrid learning models to meet the needs of all students while also trying to address systemic inequities that existed long before the devastation of the pandemic.